trooper86/Dracula-SpaceVim/README.md

-Do you use SpaceVim And would like to use dracula Color scheme, put the following below in `~/.SpaceVim.d/init.toml`
+dracula Color scheme, put the
+following below in `~/.SpaceVim.d/init.toml`

 Subsequently, restart vim or nvim and the installation will be completed.